myclub-se/myclub-groups/README.txt

 The plugin has no external plugin dependencies.
 All requirements are bundled in the plugin itself.
 However we are using the following opensource library (which is included in the plugin):
 * FullCalendar (v5.11.5), which can be seen [here](https://fullcalendar.io/).
 All source to the plugin is available [here](https://github.com/fullcalendar/fullcalendar).
 No data is being sent to the FullCalendar plugin website.

+== Privacy ==

+This plugin communicates with https://member.myclub.se/ to provide data for the plugin.

+The following information is transmitted:
+- Site URL

+No personal user data is collected or stored.
+This is only sent when the data is being updated.

 == Installation ==

 To fetch data from MyClub, you must first install this plugin: